Gastric Sleeve Surgery: Complications, Side Effects

 Death (rare cases)

-While these risks are associated with post-op gastric sleeve, there are also many long term risks and/or complications that should be considered carefully when deciding whether this surgery is for you.
-Most patients do tolerate surgery well, however in some cases, there are some problems later in life associated with one’s gastric sleeve surgery.
+While these risks are associated with the post-op gastric sleeve, there are also many long-term risks and complications that should be considered carefully when deciding whether this surgery is for you.
+Most patients do tolerate surgery well; however, in some cases, there are some problems later in life associated with one’s gastric sleeve surgery.
 These complications can include:

 Low blood sugar (hypoglycemia)